-- the taxed element of a superannuation income stream you received after your 60th birthday (these amounts are tax free and not included in your taxable income) - the taxed element of a superannuation income stream paid to you as the result of the death of another person who died aged 60 years old or older or if you were 60 years old or older when you received the benefit (these amounts are tax free and not included in your taxable income).
+- the taxed element of a superannuation income stream you received after your 60th birthday (these amounts are tax free and not included in your taxable income) - the taxed element of a superannuation income stream paid to you as the result of the death of another person who died aged 60 years old or older or if you were 60 years old or older when you received the benefit (these amounts are tax free and not included in your taxable income) - the tax-free component of any superannuation income stream (these amounts are tax free and not included in your taxable income)

-No

-• Go to question 8 Australian superannuation lump sum payments, or

-• return to main menu Individual tax return instructions
+No Go to question 8 Australian superannuation lump sum payments, or return to main menu Individual tax return instructions.
 Yes Read on.

-- your PAYG payment summary individual non-business showing the gross payment of any annuities - your PAYG payment summary superannuation income stream; superannuation income stream benefits have two components which may be shown on your payment summary: - a taxable component which can have two elements - a taxed element, and - an untaxed element - a tax-free component (do not show your tax-free component anywhere on your tax return).
+- your PAYG payment summary individual non-business showing the gross payment of any annuities - your PAYG payment summary superannuation income stream; superannuation income stream benefits have two components which may be shown on your payment summary: - a taxable component which can have two elements - a taxed element, and - an untaxed element a tax-free component (do not show your tax-free component anywhere on your tax return).